Wild-Hawks-Esports/Wild-Hawks-Esports.github.io/legal.md

 	<h2 class="section-heading text-uppercase">Privacy Policy</h2>
 </div>

-This Privacy Policy describes how your personal information is collected, used, and shared when you visit **https://yasirahmadx.github.io/**.
+This Privacy Policy describes how your personal information is collected, used, and shared when you visit this website.

 **PERSONAL INFORMATION COLLECTED**